 In the case of a terrain-following hybrid Gal-Chen coordinate the influence of terrain on the coordinate surfaces decays only linearly with height.
-The basic idea of the Smooth Level Vertical SLEVE coordinate (Schär et al., 2002, Leuenberger et al., 2010) is to increase the decay rate, by allowing smaller-scale terrain features to be removed more rapidly with height.
-To this end, the topography h(x, y) is divided into two components where $h_1(x, y)$ denotes a smoothed representation of h(x, y), and $h_2(x, y) = h(x, y) - h_1(x, y)$ contains the smaller-scale contributions.
+The basic idea of the Smooth Level where $h_1(x,y)$ denotes a smoothed representation of h(x,y), and $h_2(x,y) = h(x,y) - h(x,y)$ $h_1(x,y)$ contains the smaller-scale contributions.
 The coordinate is then defined as